botelhocpp/microchip_avr_practices/README.md

 This repository has the intent of bringing each functionality of the MCU without any underlying layer.

-Basically I build a library called "avrbsp".
+Basically I build a static library called "avrbsp".
 It has a simple linker script, a Makefile, as well as functions and definitions for each peripheral of the MCU.
 My objective is to enable easy development with this MCU.

 ## Contents